pminina01/readthedocs/Eventlog-target.md

    * Discard.
 Discards of the message.
 It will not be written to the Event Log.

 ##Notes
+To log to the event log, an event source is required to exist.
+This involves creating the event source.

 When install/uninstalling, the event source is only created / removed when the _source_ doesn't contain layout renderers.

+When installing, the event source can only be created when run as an Administrator.
+Alternatively a simple PowerShell command to create this source is shown below (run PowerShell as Administrator).

+    New-EventLog -LogName Application -Source "MySourceName"

 The Event Log has a limit in the number of bytes in a message.
 From [MSDN](https://msdn.microsoft.com/en-us/library/xzwc042w(v=vs.110).aspx#Anchor_1):